-As businesses return to the office, many employees share a common question: what’s going to happen with meetings?
+As businesses return to the office, many employees share a common question: what will happen with meetings?

-Just because you’re back in the office doesn’t mean everyone is completely comfortable crowding into meeting rooms for long periods of time.
-Expectations about meetings have changed, as have the frequency and types of meetings people are holding.
+Just because you’re back in the office doesn’t mean everyone is entirely comfortable crowding into meeting rooms for long periods.
+Expectations about meetings have changed, as have the frequency and types of meetings people hold.

 For many businesses, now is the time to evaluate their conference rooms and rework those spaces to fit changing needs.

-To that end, here are 6 trending conference room design ideas for 2022 and beyond.
+To that end, here are seven trending conference room design ideas for face-to-face and virtual gatherings.

 1. More and Smarter Flexible Meeting Spaces

 Even before COVID-19, meetings were getting smaller and more frequent for many businesses.
-Small, collaborative, ad-hoc meetings were on the rise, while teams and larger groups were on the decline.
+Small, collaborative, ad-hoc meetings were rising, while teams and larger groups were declining.

 Of course, the pandemic blew everything up regarding in-person meetings.
-But as businesses come back to the office, there’s certainly no rush to resume large, crowded meetings.
-The in-person meetings that are coming back first are smaller, more intentional, and often more distanced.
+But as businesses return to the office, there’s no rush to resume large, crowded meetings.
+The in-person meetings coming back first are smaller, more intentional, and often more distanced.

-Some businesses had already begun to pivot toward more and smarter flexible meeting spaces before the pandemic.
+Some businesses had already begun to pivot toward more and more thoughtful, flexible meeting spaces before the pandemic.
 And unfortunately, some of these businesses designed those spaces too small, not allowing for the distancing that seems to be the new norm.

-If your business hadn’t yet adapted, now is the perfect time to do so.
-You can do so in an informed, pandemic-conscious way that allows small groups to meet safely, with the intelligent tools needed in each space.
+If your business hasn’t yet adapted, now is the perfect time to do so.
+You can do so in an informed, pandemic-conscious way, allowing small groups to meet safely with the intelligent tools needed in each space.

 2. LED Video Walls for High-Impact Spaces

 LED video walls used to be prohibitively expensive, reserved only for high-dollar industries where maximum impact is needed.
 But in the past few years, costs have come down considerably.
 An LED video wall isn’t necessary for every conference space.
 It’s certainly overkill in the smaller flex spaces described above.
-But in certain high-impact spaces – especially those where customers, clients, or vendors meet with you – LED video walls can make a splash.
+But LED video walls can make a splash in specific high-impact spaces – especially those where customers, clients, or vendors meet with you.

 3. Videoconference Capability in Every Space

 The return to the office certainly isn’t going to be uniform.
-In many businesses, some staff members will never come back to the office full-time – if at all.
-So even though we won’t be as dependent on videoconferencing as we were in 2020, businesses will still need videoconference capability in just about every collaborative space.
+In many businesses, some staff members will never return to the office full-time – if at all.
+So even though we won’t be as dependent on videoconferencing as we were in 2020, businesses will still need videoconference capability in almost every collaborative space.

-The reality is that the pandemic has changed aspects of business in ways that will last for years to come.
-Business travel nearly evaporated and is unlikely to return to prepandemic levels.
-What were a flight and a hotel stay before COVID may well just remain a video call now.
+The pandemic has changed aspects of business in ways that will last for years to come.
+Business travel nearly evaporated and is unlikely to return to pre-pandemic levels.
+What was a flight and hotel stay before COVID may remain a video call now.
 So the need to videoconference with a vendor or another branch or location will be more frequent.

 Bluewater supports several videoconferencing solutions, from bespoke installations to mobile videoconferencing stations.
-We can help you outfit any kind of space for the future of work.
+We can help you outfit any workstation with the latest and greatest technology.

 4. Intelligent Acoustic Design